______________________________________________________________________________

 Next came the retreval of the bride.
 This took place when the couple became of age or after a reasonable waiting period.
 Then, the groom and his friends would go to the bride's home to get her and to bring her to her new home where the bridegroom lived.

-Jesus Christ (a Jew) as our personal Savior ... can also expect to experience all three phases of
+Now, we who have trusted in the Lord Jesus Christ (a Jew) as our personal Savior ... can also expect to experience all three phases of this Jewish wedding ceremony:

 1. When we received the Lord Jesus Christ as our Savior, we were baptized into the body of Christ by his Holy Spirit (First Corinthians 12:13).
 At that moment, we literally became one flesh with Christ ... members of his body, of his flesh and of his bones (Ephesians 5:30).
 That was our marriage contract, signed, sealed and delivered by the Holy Spirit.
 From that day on, we were formally wed to Christ.
-Every true believer is married to the Lamb of God (Ephesians 5; Second Corinthians 11).
+Every true believer in Christ is married to the Lamb of God (Ephesians 5; Second Corinthians 11).

 One can only imagine the dismay and emotional trauma that Joseph's discovery must have precipitated!
 Doubtless, he had a few things to say to Mary.
 His disappointment and heartache can only be imagined.
 Mary, on the other hand, was really up against it.
-Nothing she could have said would have helped.
+Nothing she could have said could have helped.
 Even if she told Joseph the truth about her condition, who in their right mind would have believed such a story?
-There was nothing to do for it then ... but for Mary to simply remain quiet.
+There was nothing to do then ... but for Mary to simply remain quiet.
 She was in no position to do otherwise.
 Consequently, our text says, Joseph, being a righteous man, decided on a quiet divorce rather than to publically humiliate his wife.
-Remember, they were legally married in the eyes of Jewish law, even though the marriage custom had not yet been totally completed.
-Under Mosaic law, by the way, Joseph had the legal right to have Mary stoned to death, although, at that time, he would have had to have received permission from the Romans to do so.
+Remember, they were legally married in the eyes of Jewish law, even though the marriage ceremony had not yet been totally completed.
+Under Mosaic law, by the way, Joseph had the legal right to have Mary stoned to death, although, at that time, he would have had to have received additional permission from the Romans to do so.
 As you have it in Deuteronomy 22:20-21,

 If, however, the charge is true and no proof of the girl's virginity can be found, she shall be brought to the door of her father's house and there the men of her town shall stone her to death.
 She has done a disgraceful thing in Israel by being promiscuous while still in her father's house.
 You must purge the evil from among you.